TL;DR: Understand how Elevance Health Employee Benefits and policy shifts could affect your retirement. Start planning now for a confident future.

 Elevance also bought Granular Insurance from Verily.
 Granular offers data-driven health plans for large employers.
 This could lead to smarter, more personalized employee benefits, including better planning tools for retirement.

 The company provides medical, dental, and vision coverage.
 Mental health resources and wellness tools are also available.
 These programs help you stay healthy as you prepare for retirement.
+You can still take full advantage of these tools as you prepare your exit from full-time work.

-Here’s what you have access to:
+Here’s additional tools and what you have access to:

 - Health savings accounts (HSAs)

-- Retirement planning resources and webinars
+- Retirement planning and investment education resources

 - Employee assistance and wellness programs

-The Elevance Health pension is a defined benefit plan.
+Yes, the Elevance Health pension is a defined benefit plan.
 That means the company funds it; you don’t contribute.
 If you're eligible, this plan can provide a steady stream of income during retirement.

 To qualify, you usually need to meet specific service requirements.
 The longer you’ve worked for the company, the higher your benefit will be.